UCSBCarpentry/2022-03-03-rstudio-reproducibility/index.md

 {% elsif site.carpentry == "lc" %}
 {% include lc/setup.html %}
 {% elsif site.carpentry == "incubator" %}
-Please check the "Setup" page of
+Please check this "Setup" page of
-[the lesson site]({{ site.incubator_lesson_site }}) for instructions to follow to obtain the software and data you will need to follow the lesson.
+<a href= "https://ucsbcarpentry.github.io/Reproducible-Publications-with-RStudio/setup.html">the lesson site</a> for detailed instructions on obtaining the software and data you will need to follow the lesson.
 {% endif %}